Meglet/CSCI3155Paper/Draft.md

     console.log(jane.describe()); // Person called Jane
 ~~~~

 He goes on to explain that "jane and tarzan share the same prototype PersonProto which provides method describe() to both of them.
-Note how similar PersonProto is to a class. " Essentially this protypal way of handling classes.
+Note how similar PersonProto is to a class."[6]
+Essentially this protypal way of handling classes.

 JS uses constructors (also called constructor functions) to generate instances of objects or prototypes.
 Building from the same example as above, we have the following: